Page last updated 9/20/2015

 This page contains the most up to date information on accessing Hospital.
-Please check this page each time before visiting Hospital, as we might implement a gate combination in the near future that is necessary to access the SCC parking lot.
+Please check this page each time before visiting Hospital, to see if the gate combination has changed.
+The combination is necessary to access the SCC parking lot.

 History and Access Information: